EdwinJosue16/Java-SpringBoot-API-sms-senders/README.md

-# Java SpringBootAPI with SMS Senders
+# Java SpringBoot API with SMS Senders

 - This is a demo API for sending and receiving side text sms
 - It is built with Java SpringBoot and MySql